03 Using R syntax

 also takes a vector of integers

-this example, we use one layer with 256 neurons.
+the size of all recurrent layers.
+In this example, we use two layer with

 Since the classifiers in aifeducation use a standardized